Guide to studying Linguistics

 - Linguistics (Study Abroad) BA Hons

-There are a vast number of related courses, the most popular of which are Linguistics combined with English Language, English Literature, Creative Writing or a modern language.
+There are many related courses, the most popular of which are Linguistics combined with English Language, English Literature, Creative Writing or a modern language.

 Coursework assignments include reports, essays, short tests, poster sessions and oral presentations.